acf-quizbowl/acf-quizbowl.github.io/packet-submission-guidelines.md

 ## What counts as a “regular, collegiate, academic quizbowl tournament”?
 All ACF tournaments, NAQT Division I or Division II SCT, NAQT ICT, and typical academic invitationals and summer opens count as regular collegiate academic tournaments.
 Novice collegiate events with strict eligiblity requirements do not count as regular collegiate academic tournaments in determining packet requirement.

-Trash or “hybrid” tournaments, College Bowl/HCASC, and tournaments played on NAQT “Invitational Series” questions do not.
+Pop culture or “hybrid” tournaments, College Bowl/HCASC, and tournaments played on NAQT “Invitational Series” questions do not.

 This test is applied to individual team, not to your school’s contingent as a whole.
 If you are unsure about whether you are required to write a packet, then please contact [the ACF eligibility committee](mailto:eligibility@acf-quizbowl.com).